buildpacks-community/kpack/docs/image.md

       subPath: ""
     ```
     - `git`: (Source Code is a git repository)
         - `url`: The git repository url.
-For now, only https repositories are supported.
+Both https and ssh formats are supported; with ssh format requiring a [ssh secret](secrets.md#git-secrets).
         - `revision`: The git revision to use.
 This value may be a commit sha, branch name, or tag.
     - `subPath`: A subdirectory within the source folder where application code resides.
 Can be ignored if the source code resides at the `root` level.